lielgold/pedals-to-midi/README.md

 ![Pedal to MIDI Bridge Interface](screenshot.jpg)

 A lightweight utility that converts raw HID input from gaming pedals into MIDI Control Change (CC) messages for your DAW using a virtual MIDI port.
+Unlike a traditional expression pedal locked to a single fixed control channel, this bridge lets you route up to four independent MIDI CC parameters simultaneously across all three pedal axes.
+You can dynamically swap mappings like Expression, Volume, or Sustain directly at the hardware bridge level without reconfiguring your DAW setup.

 Tested on **Windows 10** with **Waveform** and **CH Products Pro Pedals USB**.
 It should hopefully work for your rig as well.